phthallo/toyhouse-data/README.md

 ```
 pip install toyhouse
 ```
+This project can also be found [here](https://pypi.org/project/toyhouse/), albeit slightly out of date.

 > [!IMPORTANT]
 > I cannot guarantee that this service works on profiles with extreme custom CSS, legacy layouts or profile warnings!
 If you want to use this, please manually visit `https://toyhou.se/~account/display` and turn off all three settings under 'Profile Browsing'.
 In the meantime, I will be attempting to fix that.

 ## Usage
 Start by importing the module, then instantiating the class to 'log in' with your Toyhou.se username and password.
 This is required for basically all usage, as many profiles/characters are inaccessible to guest users.

-`file_path` here is an optional argument - it dictates a folder in which relevant images are saved.
+*`file_path` here is an optional argument - it dictates a folder in which relevant images are saved.*

-For instance, if you want to save a user's profile picture in your Documents folder, you would add `C:/Users/<yourusername>/Documents`, and the profile picture would then be downloaded in the subfolder `/<thatuser>/`.
-If left blank, the subfolder will be placed in the directory where this code is currently running.
+*For instance, if you want to save a user's profile picture in your Documents folder, you would add `C:/Users/<yourusername>/Documents`, and the profile picture would then be downloaded in the subfolder `/<thatuser>/`.
+If left blank, the subfolder will be placed in the directory where this code is currently running.*

 ```python
 import toyhouse